top of page

 He is working on a second book project that uses family history to explore the intersection of Indigenous dispossession and racial slavery.
 Tracing the experience of his ancestors, removed from Mississippi to Indian Territory on the Trail of Tears, Dillingham examines how slavery fueled the process of Indigenous dispossession while also interrogating Indigenous participation in these systems of oppression.

 Dillingham serves on the editorial boards of the Radical History Review and Labor: Studies in Working-Class History.
 He also serves on the international collective of the Tepoztlán Institute for the Transnational History of the Americas.
 He holds a PhD in History from the University of Maryland.
-His writing has been featured in The Washington Post, NACLA Report, Animal Político, and Jacobin.
+His writing has been featured in The Washington Post, the London Review of Books blog, NACLA Report, Animal Político, and Jacobin

 Contact